lambdagrid/lambdagrid-mfi/docs/ecosystem/App-State.md

 const addDog = AppState.getUpdater('add a dog');
 addDog({ name: 'Fluffy', size: 'medium' });
 ```

+In this example, `{ name: 'Fluffy', size: 'medium' }` is the config that gets sent to the `add a dog` updater as the second argument.
+If the `addDog` invocation included a second argument, that argument would appear as the third argument in `add a dog`.

 Our aim is to allow other packages to invoke updates to App State while not needing to know the implementation details in App State.